 The San Jacinto Campus is centrally located on State Highway 79 in the northern end of the San Jacinto Valley.
 It serves residents of the eastern portion of the college district.
 The Menifee Valley Campus, which opened in the fall of 1990, is located approximately 25 miles to the southwest.
 It is strategically located to serve the growing communities along the Interstate 215/Interstate 15 corridors.
 The Temecula Education Complex, which provides a variety of services and an array of courses, is located in the southern end of the district.
-The San Gorgonio Pass Service Center is located in Banning and allows students in the northern region of the district to receive a host of services, including enrollment, placement testing and counseling.
+The San Gorgonio Pass Campus is located in Banning and allows students in the northern region of the district to take a variety of classes and receive a host of services, including enrollment, placement testing and counseling.